ktg5/OldTwitch/README.md

     - [ ] make the page replacer better, aka no need to fully replace or refresh the current page.

 - [x] get an api key or something to get the user's stats, such as following, recommends, etc. and also use for streamer stats.
-- [ ] figure out if there's a way to make event listeners from the gql api. (like listen for when a streamer goes live or viewer count changes & not have to call the api with a internal or somethin')
+- [ ] figure out how to get PubSub to worky

 - [x] finish home page.